 - Could use more protective shielding for damage and dust

 One of the flagship products of the Swiss manufacturer, it provides the much-needed sound profile which is popular amongst gamers.
-Generating a remarkable sound quality, the Z623 2.1 comprises of a subwoofer and two satellite speakers.
-With a simple and easy-to-use control panel for volume and bass, you can adjust the sound setting as per your requirement.
-These gaming speakers are THX certified with a roaring bass which is enough to pump up your gaming experience.
+Generating a remarkable sound quality, the Z625 2.1 comprises of a subwoofer and two satellite speakers.
+The right speaker also serves as a simple and easy-to-use control panel for volume and bass, with which you can adjust the sound setting as per your requirement.
+These gaming speakers are THX certified with a roaring bass, which is enough to pump up your gaming experience.
 They require no prior setting; they are just plug-and-play.
 For their size, they got a significant noise.
-With ample output power, the Z623 can more or less fit your gaming and multimedia needs.
+With ample output power, the Z625 can more or less fit your gaming and multimedia needs.
 The best part is, you hear no static even if you cross the 75% volume level.

 Providing an immersive experience, the sound effects produce every bit of the details.
 By the looks of it, the subwoofer tends to show a studio-level quality while the build proves to be sufficiently heavy.
 So, be careful with the placement; use a sturdy wooden base.
 Featuring an ample cable length, you need not worry about supplemental wiring.
 Properly separated, the satellites and the subwoofer create better immersion.
 Boasting a high-quality bass even beyond the normal volume level is a big advantage – zero distortion.
 With a price just above $150, these gaming speakers surely provide the sound profile you are waiting for!